 I used to be absolutely mesmerized by VH1’s Celebrity Rehab and its companion program, Sober House.
 I found both shows’ real-life peek at celebrity addicts’ half-hearted attempts at recovery absolutely, well … addicting.

-You can preach all you want from your high horse about the exploitative nature of such a show, but the fact remains the concept is brilliant: Confine Sean Young, Heidi Fleiss, Gary Busey, Rodney King, Tawny Kitaen, Daniel Baldwin and a host of other celebrity addicts in a small building for three or four consecutive weeks without the booze and/or drugs they normally use to get by on a daily basis and then watch the fireworks.
+You can preach all you want from your high horse about the exploitative nature of such a show, but the fact remains the concept was brilliant: Confine Sean Young, Heidi Fleiss, Gary Busey, Rodney King, Tawny Kitaen, Daniel Baldwin and a host of other celebrity addicts in a small building for three or four consecutive weeks without the booze and/or drugs they normally use to get by on a daily basis and then watch the fireworks.

-So what has this got to do with Coke Rewards, the loyalty program that rewards frequent Coca-Cola drinkers with the promise of lots of free merchandise and services?
+So what has this got to do with Coke Rewards, the loyalty program that rewards frequent Coca-Cola drinkers like me with the promise of lots of free merchandise and services?

 The Story of a Coke Rewards Addict